plv8/plv8/doc/plv8.md

     (4 rows)

 If the function is declared as RETURNS SETOF, PL/v8 prepares a tuplestore every time called.
-You can call plv8.return_next() function to add as many result as you like to return rows from this function.
+You can call plv8.return_next() function to add as many results as you like to return rows from this function.
 Alternatively, you can just return a JS array to add set of records, a JS object to add a record, or a scalar value to add a scalar to the tuplestore.
-Unlike other PLs, PL/v8 does not support per-value return strategy, but it always uses tuplestore strategy.
+Unlike other PLs, PL/v8 does not support the per-value return strategy, but it always uses the tuplestore strategy.

 Trigger function calls
 ----------------------